Navaid-KloneIT/tfgbv-chatbot/README.md

 <h2>License</h2>
 <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>
 <h2>Support</h2>
-<p>If you encounter any issues or have questions about the TFGBV Support Chatbot, please:</p>
+<p>If you encounter any issues or have questions about the UKS-Platform Support Chatbot, please:</p>
 <ol>
-<li>Check the <a href="https://github.com/your-username/tfgbv-chatbot/issues">Issues</a> page to see if your question has already been addressed</li>
+<li>Check the <a href="https://github.com/your-username/UKS-Platform-chatbot/issues">Issues</a> page to see if your question has already been addressed</li>
 <li>Create a new issue with detailed information about the problem</li>
 <li>For security concerns, please email us at <a href="mailto:security@example.com">security@example.com</a></li>
 </ol>